captainEdins/WabaYetu/README.md

 ## The solutions we are giving:

-Wabayetu is an Mobile based Application designed by Wabayetu developers to solve the problem of water insecurities in modern Africa in relation to technology.
+Wabayetu is a Mobile based Application designed by Wabayetu developers to solve the problem of water insecurities in modern Africa in relation to technology.
 Wabayetu came as a result of strong and persistent droughts that are experienced largely within Africa.